robinhood/faust/docs/userguide/application.rst

     :type: ``str``
     :default: ``"aiokafka://localhost:9092"``

-    Faust needs the URL of a "transport" used to send and receive messages.
+    Faust needs the URL of a "transport" to send and receive messages.

-    Currently the only supported transport is the ``aiokafka://`` Kafka client.
+    Currently, the only supported transport is the ``aiokafka://`` Kafka client.

     You can specify multiple hosts at the same time by separating them using the semi-comma: